thanh-cao/ms4-sushiish-django/TESTING.md

 ## Further possible improvements
 * Further refactoring could have been done to improve clean code and readability.
 This was done only to small extend due to the time constraint.
+* A more custom designed page for admin dashboard could have been implemented in order to give shop owners a much better user experience in controlling and maintaining the database.